vladtf/bpda-project/README.md

    - Voter authentication through unique access codes.
 Below is a revised version of the data flow that removes the separate second voter registration step and introduces a dispute resolution phase after the results are published.

-Below is a revised data flow incorporating the rated-based voting feature, which allows a single voter to vote for multiple candidates.
-Additionally, the voter registration has been streamlined to a single step, and a dispute resolution mechanism is included.

 ---

 ### Data Flow for Blockchain-Based Election App (Rated-Based Voting)